ViniciusSantosFS/currencyExchange/README.md

-Project with flutter following the flutterando tutorial ['\n'] the project is a currency exchange app
+Project with flutter following the flutterando tutorial </br>
+the project is a currency exchange app